-With respect to raw materials, we expect the cost of poles to be affected as lumber for other uses continue to be in high demand and, consequently, lead to increased costs for pole material.
-Also, transportation costs, which include fuel costs, are expected to experience some upward pressure and affect the price of pole material delivered to the pole peelers from the forest.
+With respect to raw materials, wood supply remains relatively stable, however we have experienced pricing pressures based on higher freight and transportation costs.
+This negatively affects the price of pole material delivered to our pole peeling locations from the forest.
 As a result of these inflationary factors, we are implementing price increases to pass on higher costs to end customers.